 - Enhance your professional practice through critical appraisal of, and reflection on, your knowledge, skills, behaviours and values

-- Develop reflective skills enabling you to apply your knowledge and understanding to evaluate and analyse your practice and experiences
+- Develop your reflective skills enabling you to apply your knowledge and understanding to evaluate and analyse your practice and experiences

-Cohorts and study dates
+Cohorts and webinar sessions

 There are two intakes per academic year in October and April.